OneFourBrandon/BrandonBarkerWT1/_pages/about.md

 ---

 ## Acknowledgments
-I would like to thank my supervisors and colleagues at CCS for their guidance and support.
-Their mentorship provided me with valuable insights into both technical problem-solving and teamwork in a professional IT setting.
+I would like to thank specifically my supervisor Jill Hogg for being the most patient and helpful guide an employee can have, always answering our questions no matter the amount of times asked and the stupidity of the question, to ensure make sure we do our jobs well.